M.Ed. in English Language Teaching & Learning

 - CIEP 504 Applied Linguistics for Teachers

 Students will complete clinical experiences integrated within individual courses.
-For students who are not currently teaching in a classroom with English learners, additional clinical hours may be required outside of coursework to meet ISBE requirements for the ESL endorsement.
+For students who are not currently teaching in a classroom with ELLs, additional clinical hours may be required outside of coursework to meet ISBE requirements for the ESL endorsement.

 While the commencement ceremony is every May, degrees can be conferred May, August, and December.
 Students must apply for graduation/degree conferral.
 Students should apply for graduation in the semester they anticipate completing all degree requirements.
 Failure to meet application deadlines may result in a delay of the conferral of the degree to the following semester.
 Applications for Degree Conferral are due: